The Future of Finance and Trade in Africa 3.0

 The GW School of Business and

-the Institute for International Economic Policy (IIEP) at the
+the Institute for International Economic Policy present:

 THE FUTURE OF FINANCE